naugtur/node-examples/preparation.md

 # Preparation for training

 - install node with npm.
 We'll be using node 16
-- run `npm update -g npm` (with sudo if necessary) to get the latest npm on top of that
+- (optionally) run `npm update -g npm` to get the latest npm on top of that

 ```